![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 You can leave Florence SMN as late as 18:55 arriving Turin Porta Susa 21:49, but trains run regularly and I'd take an earlier one as Turin is well worth a longer stop.
 It's possibly one of Italy's most under-rated cities, even if you're not a fan of the 1969 Michael Caine film The Italian Job.

-Frecciarossas have standard, premium, business & executive class, a cafe-bar, power sockets at all seats & free WiFi, see more information about Frecciarossas.
-Private operator Italo runs competing high-speed trains, see more information about Italo.
+Frecciarossas have standard, premium, business & executive class, a cafe-bar, power sockets at all seats & free WiFi, see more about Frecciarossas.
+Private operator Italo runs competing high-speed trains, see more about Italo.
 Which is better, Frecciarossa or Italo?

 -